7 Best RV Insurance Companies of October 2024

 Safeco

-Safeco offers coverage for class A, B, and C motorhomes valued at up to $1 million, but it only insures these vehicles if you use them recreationally.
-Safeco didn’t make our list because its website doesn't offer a lot of information and coverage is limited to vehicles used less than 250 days a year.
+Safeco covers class A, B and C motorhomes valued at up to $1 million, but only if used recreationally.
+It didn’t make our list because its website doesn't offer much information and coverage is limited to vehicles used less than 250 days a year.

 See rates on Safeco's Secure Website >>